-If interbranch amounts recorded on Schedule L books are treated as third-party amounts under Proposed Regulations section 1.863-3(h) of the global dealing rules, or recognition treatment is otherwise provided under an Advance Pricing Agreement or Mutual Agreement Procedure, then such interbranch amounts are treated as amounts subject to apportionment between non-ECI and ECI in columns (d) and (e) and not as permanent differences in column (c).
+If interbranch amounts recorded on Schedule L books are treated as third-party amounts under Proposed Regulations sections 1.863-3(h) and 1.475(g)-2 of the global dealing rules, or recognition treatment is otherwise provided under an Advance Pricing Agreement or Mutual Agreement Procedure, then such interbranch amounts are treated as amounts subject to apportionment between non-ECI and ECI in columns (d) and (e) and not as permanent differences in column (c).

 Amounts that are apportionable to non-ECI are generally reportable only in column (d).
 However, some amounts may be both permanent differences under U.S. tax principles and also be apportioned to non-ECI under section 864(c).

-A permanent difference may not be double-counted by including it a second time in column (d).
+In such cases, a permanent difference may not be double-counted by including it a second time in column (d).
 In such circumstances, where an amount includible in column (a) is both a permanent difference and apportionable to non-ECI, the amount is reported in column (c) and not in column (d).
 Accordingly, non-ECI tax-exempt interest is reported in column (c) as a permanent difference under U.S. tax principles.
 No additional apportionment is necessary in column (d) for such amounts.